daisvke/dr-quine/README.md

 ## Notes
 * printf in ASM:
-When not using floating point registers, RAX needs to be zeroed out before printf is called, otherwise it will segfault.
+When not using floating point registers, al needs to be zeroed out before printf is called, otherwise it will segfault.

 ## Useful commands
 ```